Token Factory Tutorial

 seid

-CLI - A wallet with SEI tokens on devnet
+CLI installed. - A wallet with SEI tokens on testnet.

 This command creates a new coin with the format factory/{ACCOUNT}/{DENOM}